matthewaturner/csharp_trading_bot/README.md

 for the symbols in their universe.
 The allocations would be aggregated (paper/live trading not yet implemented) by a separate component which handles risk adjustments and places trades.
  - Everything is interfaced.
 Easily swap new data sources, strategies, etc.
- - For correctness, I have followed along with Ernest Chan's Quantitative Trading which gives data and known good values for things like Sharpe Ratio so I have high confidence that my math is actually correct.
+ - For correctness, I have followed along with Ernest Chan's Quantitative Trading which gives data and known good values for example backtests and things like Sharpe Ratio so I have high confidence that my math is actually correct.
   - Backtests are _intentionally_ omitting trading fees, etc. simply because that's how Quantitative Trading does it.
 I originally implemented trading fees and compounded returns daily but found it was different from the book (no fees no compounding) so I scrapped it and would reimplement it again later.